-At SBD we are all about helping you achieve the best support for your breasts but we also want to make sure you are armed with current knowledge about how to look after your breasts to keep them healthy and the big ‘C’ at bay.
+At SBD we are all about helping you achieve the best support for your breasts with our great range of Sports Bras.
+But we also want to make sure you are armed with current knowledge about how to look after your breasts to keep them healthy and the big ‘C’ at bay.
 It is never too early or too late to start.

 I have summarised some key areas that can help, however this list is definitely not exhaustive.
 There is a ton of information available on the internet and I have included some links within this post for those of you that would like to read more (please note these links are for an interesting read but every women is different and we advise seeking medical help if you have any concerns about your breasts).

 Your girls are unique so the best place to start is to really getting to know your own breasts well.
 “Knowing what your breasts look and feel like can help you recognize when something is suddenly different” says Pamela Peeke, MD, author of Body for Life for Women. http://www.drpeeke.com/

 You may be concerned that your boobs aren’t ‘normal’ if they are different sizes or one breast hangs slightly lower than the other but these types of things are actually very common.
 What is important is knowing what is ‘normal’ for you.
 Be familiar with how your boobs look and feel.
 It can be helpful to examine them in front of a mirror, other women get used to examining their breasts while having a bath or shower.
 Simply find what works for you and create the habit.

 It’s easy to freak out if you find a lump but changes don’t always mean that something is wrong.
 Try to stay calm and book a visit to your doctor to get it checked out.
 Some changes to look for include:

 – swelling around your boob, armpit or collarbone.